marcoromanelli-github/docs/software/virtual-env.md

    ```

 #### Using dependencies
-These commands allow you to install dependencies from your project files, ensuring consistency across different machines or for different users of your project.
+Install dependencies from your project files, ensuring consistent version usage.

 1. Enter package manager:
    ```